Bragado/RedReader/esofDocs/Software Design.md

 We take this opportunity to remind that this is just an overview of what really happens in RedReader.
 The application starts and two threads are created (in both diagrams).
 The first thread to be created, dominated by "Cache", is responsible to control the cache and pre-cache of application data.
 The second thread is the information manager.

 Focusing now on the first diagram, after the creation of the second thread, the activity corresponding to the current state is updated.
 After a user command (eg, selection of a category of posts), RedditChangeData is warned and requests the RedditManager to obtain the information desired by the user.
-RedditManager, uses the Network to retrieve reddit information and returns it to RedditChangeData.
+RedditManager, uses the Network to retrieve Reddit's information and returns it to RedditChangeData.
 This warns the Cache about the operation and returns to update "Activities", in order to demonstrate what the user asked for.
 This process is repeated until the user wants to exit the application, except when the information is already cached.

 <p align="center">
   <img src="https://github.com/Bragado/RedReader/blob/master/esofDocs/img/case1.PNG" alt="LogicalView"/>